hellodeolu/don-labs/docs/details.md

 ## Pricing
 - $15 Montly
-### Student can choose to pay for the program at once with the sum of $45.
+### Student can choose to pay to join the study group at once with the sum of $45.
 If you prefer this option, kindly contact us!

-## Register to Join the Premium Here;
+## Register to Join the Premium Study-Group Here;
 - [Pay here](https://selar.co/5502fc)